-4.20 The application site is located in Flood Zone 1 (low probability of flooding).
+4.21 The application site is located in Flood Zone 1 (low probability of flooding).
 The application confirms that with respect to surface water run-off drainage this would be directed to sustainable drainage systems utilising soakaways.
-Should percolation tests show that soakaways are not acceptable, on-site storage and attenuated discharge to Moses Drain will occur.
+A new pumping station is proposed towards the middle of the northern boundary to take foul water to the existing sewer in York Road.
 Yorkshire Water, the relevant Internal Drainage Board and NYCC as Lead Local Flood Authority have all been consulted.
 Notwithstanding the letter of objection suggesting existing problems with flooding and sewerage, no concerns or objections have been raised subject to the inclusion in any permission of conditions requiring further detailed schemes for both foul and surface water.